twobit/gear/README.md

-# TaskJS
+# taskjs

 ## Asynchronous Task-based Build System

-TaskJS is a scriptable build system using simple tasks that acts like a sequence of piped commands.
+taskjs is a scriptable build system using simple tasks that act like a sequence of piped commands.

 Features include:
  * Simple building blocks that can be combined to perform complex builds.